 §12-45.4-40 Fire door identification.
 Section 12.4.7 is added to read as follows: 12.4.7 Fire door identification.
-When required by the AHJ, a sign shall be displayed permanently near or on each required fire door in letters not less than 1 inch (25.4 mm) high.
+When required by the AHJ, a sign shall be displayed permanently near or on each required fire door in letters not less than one inch (twenty-five.four millimeters) high.
 The wording of the required sign can only be modified with prior written approval of the AHJ.
 The sign shall read as follows: